BYUCamachoLab/simphony/docs/source/tutorials/layout_aware.rst

   gc_output = siepic.GratingCoupler(name="gcoutput")

 We then use the components' ``component`` attributes to create the layout.
-The ``component`` attributes are ``gdsfactory.Component`` objects, and so can be used to layout a circuit.
+The ``component`` attributes are ``gdsfactory.Component`` objects, and so can be used to create a layout.
 We will next define a Parametric Cell (PCell) for the MZI.
 We will connect the components to form a circuit, route the Waveguides using ``gdsfactory's`` routing functions.

 ::